 Generally, patients are allowed to return to normal activities 3 months after a reverse shoulder replacement.
 However, it takes about 1 year for the shoulder blade to gain full strength and density from the new forces the deltoid is exerting.
 Stress fractures can occur if heavy lifting is attempted too early.
 After the shoulder blade has had adequate time to strengthen, all activities are allowed.

 Read more about our patient results about our patient results.

-If you would like additional information on the treatment of shoulder conditions or to learn more about reverse shoulder replacement, please call or contact Dr. Sohn, serving the communities of San Juan Capistrano, Fountain Valley CA.
+If you would like additional information on the treatment of shoulder conditions or to learn more about reverse shoulder replacement, please call or contact Dr. Sohn, serving the communities of San Juan Capistrano, Dana Point, Mission Viejo, Irvine, San Clemente, and Fountain Valley CA.